dstackai/dstack/docs/quick-start.md

     dstack run mnist-data --remote
     ```

-Now, we can run the `train-mnist` workflow remotely (e.g. in the configured cloud):
+Now we can run the `train-mnist` workflow remotely (e.g. in the configured cloud):

 ```shell hl_lines="1"
 dstack run train-mnist --remote
 ```

-When you run a workflow remotely, `dstack` automatically creates the necessary infrastructure (within the
+When you run a workflow remotely, `dstack` automatically creates the necessary infrastructure within the
-configured cloud account), runs the workflow, and upon completion, stores the artifacts and destroys the
+configured cloud account, runs the workflow, and stores the artifacts and destroys the
-infrastructure.
+infrastructure upon completion.

 !!! info "NOTE:"
     You can specify hardware resource requirements (like GPU, memory, interruptible instances, etc.)